Bipana Thapa

-Bipana Thapa (विपना थापा) is a Nepali Actress.
+Bipana Thapa (विपना थापा) is a Nepalese actress.
 Bipana had been active in Nepali film industry until she got married in 2008 to Ashutosh Bhardwoj.

-Bipana Thapa was born in Kathmandu.
+Bipana Thapa was born August 29th, 1974 in Kathmandu.
 She was one of the prominent actress of Nepal in 90's.
 In addition to acting Bipana was also into fashion designing business.
 She used to design her own costumes for her roles in her movies.
 Her design business Bipanaz Boutique was located at Bhatbhateni, Kathmandu.

+She make an acting debut in 1993 with tele-serial Nirdosh Kaidi which was huge hit after success of nirdosh kaidi.
+She appeared in a feature film JanaBhumi (1995) with Saroj Khanal following the success of her debut film.